liberland/laws/drafting/drafts/police-law.md

 #### § 2
 After executing the no-knock entry and apprehending individuals, the Security Agent shall immediately identify themselves as soon as it is reasonably safe and does not interfere with the purpose of the no-knock entry.

+### Article XX: Weapon Use

+1. While on active duty, an Agent may use offensive or defensive weapons and equipment to secure compliance from others to prevent them from causing damage, but only when other, less invasive and less damaging measures would be insufficient.
+This shall only apply in the following circumstances:

+a) Protecting the lives, health, or property of others in situations where significant property loss is clearly imminent or occurring, and the use of force is clearly likely to stop or mitigate the damage;

+b) Self-protection with respect to the Agent's life and health;

+c) Suppressing resistance against the execution of their official duty within limits judged reasonably necessary where significant damage or loss of life or health are at stake; and

+d) Apprehending a dangerous or violent criminal or preventing their escape when the use of force is deemed necessary to accomplish this.

+2. Lethal weapons may be used as a last resort when all other means have clearly failed or when it can be assumed with overwhelming conviction that such less damaging measures would clearly fail.
+When using a lethal weapon, the Agent shall, whenever possible without clearly compromising the purpose of the weapon use, aim to injure rather than kill the targeted person.

 ### Art.
 23: Sunset Clause